pearpages/my-blog-v2/blog/2021-01-22-age-maths-problem.md

 - **y**: Your current age
 - **z**: Years between you and me

+I am three times older than the age you had when I had your current age.

 ```
-# I am three times older than the age you had when I had your current age.
 x = 3 (y-z)
 ```

+When you will be my current age both will be 77 years old

 ```
-# When you will be my cyrrent age both will be 77 years old
 (x+z) + (y+z) = 77
 ```

+I am your age plus the difference between us (because I am older)

 ```
-# I am your age plus the difference between us (because I am older)
 x = y + z
 ```

+## Solution

 ```
 x = 33